Artificial Intelligence

 3. Narrow the scope

-It is tempting to point an AI at a set of documents and say analyze everything, but information overload is real, even for a machine.
+It is tempting to use AI for legal documents and say analyze everything, but information overload is real, even for a machine.
 Loading a prompt with irrelevant data can slow down response times and lead the AI to focus on the wrong details.

 Try narrowing the scope.
 If you are drafting a demand letter, limit the AI’s focus to medical bills and provider notes rather than the entire case file.
 By narrowing search parameters, the AI processes data exponentially faster, delivering precise insights without delay.